 When I first heard about protesters in San Francisco attacking Google buses, I laughed.
 It was the kind of news that sounded too ridiculous to take seriously.
 I had to double check to make sure I wasn’t reading the Onion.
 I figured it was a one-off event featuring a few hotheads, and that would be all there was to it.

-I was soon proven wrong, as the Google bus protest & hate ballooned into a city-wide fervor.
+I was soon proven wrong, as the Google bus protest ballooned into a city-wide fervor.
 I was even more shocked when I saw serious media outlets give platform to the most nonsensical rants against a benign ridesharing system.
-Even my beloved NPR let loose with a tirade against “techies” in San Francisco; a rant so filled with stereotyping & generalizations that if it was made against any ethnic group, the speaker would have found his career immediately terminated.
+Even my beloved NPR let loose with a tirade against “techies” in San Francisco; a rant so filled with stereotypes that if it was made against any ethnic group, the speaker would have found his career immediately terminated.

 On the contrary, these shuttles represent everything that San Francisco has always stood for.
-Ride-sharing & taking mass-transit, even though you can afford to drive your own car.
-Wanting to live in the city, even though you work 40 miles away & there’s no practical reason to live here.
-Avoiding the materialism & consumerism associated with buying a car, and living a more simple & frugal life.
-These shuttles have enabled countless people to live car-free lives, a fact that I’m always grateful for while circling around & trying to find the one parking spot that is available in the Mission.
+Ride-sharing and taking mass-transit, even though you can afford to drive your own car.
+Wanting to live in the city, even though you work 40 miles away and there’s no practical reason to live here.
+Avoiding the materialism and consumerism associated with buying a car, and living a more frugal life.
+These shuttles have enabled countless people to live car-free lives.
+A fact that I’m always grateful for while circling around the Mission to find a parking spot.

 But as long as these protests keep obsessing over buses, it’s hard to think of the protestors as anything other than children throwing a tantrum.
 I want to help ensure that every San Franciscan can continue to make the city her home.
 But the envy problem though, that is something the protesters need to deal with on their own.

-We claim to believe in a classless society; one where people are respected as individuals & aren’t judged by their wealth or social class.
+We claim to believe in a classless society – one where people are respected as individuals and aren’t judged by their wealth or social class.
 Now’s the time to show it.